LisaMatzner/DA-Instacart-Python/README.md

 # Instacart Grocery Basket Analysis (Python)

-The Instacart Grocery Basket Analysis is a portfolio project created in 2022.

 The project contains initial data and exploratory analysis of some of Instacarts data in order to derive insights and suggest strategies for better segmentation based on the provided criteria.

 ## Context